hartfordsthistory/hartfordsthistory.github.io/people/noe/index.md

 ## Rancho San Miguel

-Pio Pico granted Noe the 4,443 acres (1,798 ha) Rancho San Miguel in 1845 (US Northern District land case 6).
+Pio Pico granted Noe the 4,443 acres (1,798 ha) Rancho San Miguel in 1845 (US Northern District land case 6). ([Ref](https://archive.org/details/jimenoshartnells00jime/page/15/mode/1up?q=noe) "Dec.
+23 '45, Terreno de la Mision San Francisco.) ([Ref 2](https://archive.org/details/jimenoshartnells00jime/page/49/mode/1up?q=noe), "En 23 de Debre, de 1845, se le libro titulo d D. Jose de Jesus Noe, de un terrene inmediata a la Mision de Dolores, en estencion de un sitio de ganado mayor")

-Noé was alcalde of Yerba Buena in 1842-43.

-In 1846, near the Noé was appointed alcalde by U.S. Navy Commodore Robert F. Stockton, under his authority as military governor of the occupied territory.
+In 1846, Noé was appointed alcalde by U.S. Navy Commodore Robert F. Stockton, under his authority as military governor of the occupied territory.
 Also appointed alcalde, and serving concurrently with Noé, was Navy Lt.
 Washington Allon Bartlett.
 As a military officer, Bartlett was a direct representative of the military governor, functionally similar to the office of prefect in the Mexican system.
 One of the last acts of the Noé/Bartlett year was to rename Yerba Buena to its current name, San Francisco.

 ## Selling on